ADavidBailey/Practice-Bidding-Scenarios/Documents/BridgeWinnersAnnouncement.md

 At this time, it does not work on IOS devices like iPads and iPhones.
 But, if you set up a table on your computer, your partner, using an iPad/iPhone, can join the table and practice bidding with you.

 With the extension installed, when you log in to BBO, you'll see a new tab on the right (BBOalert) that will be selected.
-(At the top, note the dark blue Data tab and the gray Shortcuts tab.
-On the lower right note the green BBOalert tab.)
+(At the top, note the dark blue Data tab with a light blue Data drop-down menu, the gray Shortcuts tab, and on the lower right, the green BBOalert tab.)

 <center><img src="./images/BBOalertTab.png" width=30%></center>